johnhearn/johnhearn.github.io/_posts/2019-04-19-stability-of-systems.md

 ### Conclusion

 Famously, Netflix uses [Chaos engineering](https://en.wikipedia.org/wiki/Chaos_engineering) to test the stability of their systems by deliberately applying selective, or even mass outages.
 Similarly, the article from which the quote above is taken suggests that extinctions, or even mass extinctions, in Earth's past have actually made its ecosystem more stable.
-Of course there are other ways we can increase the stability of complex software systems, or even organisations, but it is nonetheless interesting to see the similarities between distributed software and natural ecosystems.
+Of course there are other ways we can increase the stability of software systems, or even organisations, but it is nonetheless interesting to see the similarities between software and natural ecosystems.

-I think the principles underlying these ideas are actually applicable to any complex system.
-Consider how they are represented in more sophisticated design frameworks like systems thinking, Cynefin and risk-based decision making.
+I think the principles underlying these ideas are actually applicable to many systems.
+Consider how they are represented in more sophisticated frameworks like systems thinking, Cynefin and risk-based decision making.
 And better ways of thinking about resilience will take us into [Anti-fragility](https://en.wikipedia.org/wiki/Antifragile) and related ideas.

 There is certainly a great deal to learn in this area.